 5. Is your child exposed to Spanish in different formats?

-Kids learn in different ways, and a variety of formats provide for more exposure.
+Kids learn in different ways, and a variety of formats provide for more exposure and successful language learning.
 Children learn from music, video, stories, poetry, audio books, online games, board games, apps, crafts, sports and outdoor games, and contact with native speakers in different situations.